Introduction to Stereolithography

 - Finishing :

-- The part is disconnected (detached from the platform)
+- The piece is lifted from the platform;

-- It is cleaned, freed of liquid resin and then exposed to UV to further harden it.
+- It is then cleaned, cleaned of liquid resin and exposed to UV light to further harden it;

 - Our model makers sand and sand it manually, then apply the finish (s) you want (varnish, primer, paint, fitting inserts, transfer laying, metallization, etc.).